TediusTimmy/Calculators/README.md

 KahanTest is a pathological function designed to have a catastrophic loss of precision.

 Making sure this version compiled correctly helped me find two bugs in the floating-point implementation: zero was not handled as being equal to itself in less than or equal and greater than or equal; and the signs of results were flipped in comparisons when the exponents were different and the signs are different.
 Neither of these bugs should ever have been exercised by the calculator programs.
 Their wrongness stretches all the way back to SlowCalc.
+When I rewrote the logic from Java to C++, I seem to have "fixed" it, as the Java is correct and the earlier C code that the Java was based on is correct (the earlier Analytical Engine emulators were written in C, and their code structure follows from the physical description of the machine: a column of mechanical wheels labeled '0' to '9').